Who Are Sanctified?

 Martin Luther wrote, "There is no justification without sanctification, no forgiveness without renewal of life, no real faith from which the fruits of new obedience do not grow."

-Believers are "elect according to the foreknowledge of God the Father, in sanctification of the Spirit, for obedience and sprinkling of the blood of Jesus Christ" (1 Peter 1:2).
-The blood of Jesus sanctifies every true believer in Christ.
-Believers are sanctified, set apart, as God's people in Christ.
+Believers are elect according to the foreknowledge of God the Father, in sanctification of the Spirit, for obedience and sprinkling of the blood of Jesus Christ (1 Peter 1:2).
+God justifies and sanctifies every true believer in Christ.
+God sanctifies us by the blood of Jesus and through the Holy Spirit.

 Believers are sanctified by faith in the gospel, upon trusting Christ as our Lord and Savior.
 However, our sanctification is a continuing process of growing in the grace and knowledge of Christ (2 Peter 3:18).
 Sanctification leads to our glorification at the return of Christ.
 Until then, believers are sanctified in Christ.